isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 - The parent Helm release (`crossplane/`) applies all the `gcp-*` Helm Charts in one go.
 The exception is to provide on/off conditional feature flags to cherrypick specific subcharts (ONLY GCP GKE).

+To keep all values.yaml overrides as first class citizen to the subcharts, only the parent values.yaml will just provide an over-arching `projectId`.
+Each subchart will reference its own values.yaml.

 **This pattern of Crossplane resources follows in the rest of the 10 GCP resources.**